solo-io/gloo/docs/content/reference/cli/glooctl_debug_gloo.md

 ---
 ## glooctl debug gloo

-Dump Gloo Gateway controller state to a local directory (requires Gloo running on Kubernetes)
+Dump Gloo Gateway controller state to a local directory

 ### Synopsis

-Dump Gloo Gateway controller state to a local directory (requires Gloo running on Kubernetes).
+Dump Gloo Gateway controller state to a local directory.
 This is useful for debugging failures.
 The dump includes the gloo controller logs, metrics, xds snapshot, and krt snapshot.

 ```
 glooctl debug gloo [flags]